3liz/lizmap-documentation/en/source/publisher_guide/project_for_web.rst

 In the window *Layer properties*, the *Metadata* tab allows you to configure a lot of information for Web Geographic Services:

-* Provide a title that can be reused, a description and keywords
+* Provide a title, a description and keywords
 * Specify the attribution to respect the data license
 * Add the metadata record URL if it's available